nickfriesen/Python-Project-Template/README.md

 # Python-Project-Template
 This repository serves as a template for new Python projects.
 The idea behind the template is to simplify the process of setting up a new Python project with the help of a Makefile.
 The Makefile can be adjusted by changing the repective components of the file.
-A new project structure can be created by calling the `make prepare` command.

 # Makefile components